 Be sure to budget for filling up your tank at some point during your visit.

 Also, budget your time wisely!
-Even if a hike is 7 hours long, factor in the time it takes to get there and back, plus time to shower and cool off before exploring.
+Even if a hike is 7 hours long, factor in the time it takes to get there and back, plus time to shower and cool off before exploring the towns.
 That’s why these days aren’t jam-packed with sightseeing, as a day hike could very well take up most of the day.

 As always, leave no trace.
 Take a bag for trash and keep it in your backpack during the hike.
 Pick up any food and trash you have after a snack or anything.
 Also, pick up any trash you see along the trails.